Jomfruland: Plant and animal life

-Jomfruland is famous for it abundance of European thimbleweed, a feature which made it a location for the 1995 Norwegian movie production of Sigrid Undset's Kristin Lavransdatter.
+Jomfruland is famous for its abundance of European thimbleweed, a feature which made it a location for the 1995 Norwegian movie production of Sigrid Undset's Kristin Lavransdatter.
 Every spring, in the beginning of May, the white thimbleweed spreads out like a blanket across the island.

 The island is also known for its rich bird life, with more than 300 species having been spotted.
 Jomfruland Bird Station (Jomfruland Fuglestasjon) is a facility run by the Telemark chapter of the Norwegian Ornithological Society.
 The station which was established in 1969 is located at Øitangen on the northern peak of the island.
 Much of the bird migration each spring and autumn follows the coastline and passes by the island's northern peak.
 From March through November the station is staffed continuously.
 Many civilian service personnel have been deployed here since the 1990s, and these together with other persons in short-term employment have provided the backbone of the service which however also benefits from many volunteer workers.

 Due to the island's diverse plant life, a relatively large number of nesting bird species have been documented.
 As of March 2006, 92 species were breeding, and of these, approximately 40-50 every year.
 The barred warbler is one of the regular species with Jomfruland perhaps being the only location in Norway where this bird breeds.
 Also thrush nightingale, common rosefinch and red-backed shrike are regular breeding species, whereas more irregular finds are of greenish warbler (1992 – only breeding observation in Norway), stock pigeon, northern shoveler and barnacle goose (the latter two on nearby islands).
 A vast number of birds breed on islets and skerries around Jomfruland, one of these being the black guillemot.

 Geology

-Geologically, Jomfruland is part of a large residual moraine from the Ice Age called the Ra step.
-Jomfruland is the product of the back parts of the moraine (Ra) sticking out of the water.
-Eastward, the moraine remains underwater from Jomfruland to Mølen in Brunlanes, before it reappears after crossing Tromøy.
-Where the Ra is connected to the mainland it forms pebble beaches.
+Geologically, Jomfruland is part of a large residual moraine from the Ice Age called the Raet step.
+Jomfruland is the product of the back parts of the moraine (Raet) sticking out of the water.
+Eastward, the moraine remains underwater from Jomfruland to Mølen in Brunlanes, before it reappears after crossing Tromøya.
+Where the Raet moraine is connected to the mainland it forms pebble beaches.
 Between Jomfruland and Tromøy there are shallow waters in places where the moraine almost reaches the water surface.